Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 > Price goes up with size

-The Icebreaker Hike Light Crew are a great pair of socks, and again with a substantial proportion of merino wool, 70% in fact.
+They come with a substantial proportion of merino wool, 70% in fact.
 This gives it excellent thermo-regulating and sweat-wicking properties.

 Compare Prices: